man-yadul/S5-CSL331-SYSTEM-SOFTWARE-AND-MICROPROCESSORS-LAB/README.md

 8. Write a programme to perform interfacing of LED display using 8086 trainer kit.

 #### Day 6
-9. Write programmes to perform the basic arithmetic operations on 8051 kit (a) Add two eight bit numbers in the registers
+9. Write programs to perform the basic arithmetic and logic operations on 8051 kit (a) Addition using immediate addressing mode
-(b) Subtract two numbers
-(c) Multiply two numbers
-(d) Divide two numbers
+(b) Subtraction using register addressing mode
+(c) Multiplication using direct addressing mode
+(d) Division using register indirect addressing mode (e) NOT using immediate addressing mode
+(f) OR using register addressing mode
+(g) AND using direct addressing mode
+(h) XOR using register indirect addressing mode

 #### Day 7
 10. Write programmes to perform interfacing operation using 8086 MASM